 See also: Massage, Wrinkles and Double Chins.

 During the facial, the chin strap held the lower part of the face and neck in the proper position.
 After applying the strap the operator would go over the chin and neck, patting and smoothing the skin.
-Ice and astringents were commonly used with the strap to ‘restore the vitality of flaccid muscles and lift and improve the contour’ of the face.
+Ice and astringents were commonly used with the strap to ‘restore the vitality of flaccid muscles which would lift and improve the contour’ of the face.
 Skin foods were also applied to ‘rebuild impoverished tissues and strengthen and firm the flaccid, sagging muscles of the face’.

 See also: Red Light, Blue Light.